Nine Elms

-Nine Elms is an area of south-west London, England, within the London Borough of Wandsworth.
+Nine Elms is an area of south-west London, England, within the London Borough of Wandsworth, with some parts (including the tube station) extending into the neighbouring London Borough of Lambeth.
 It lies on the River Thames, with Battersea to the west, South Lambeth to the south and Vauxhall to the east.
+Across the Thames is Pimlico.

-The area was formerly mainly industrial but is now becoming more residential and commercial in character.
-It is dominated by Battersea Power Station, various railway lines and New Covent Garden Market.
-The Battersea Dogs & Cats Home is also in the area.
+The area was formerly mainly industrial but has become more residential and commercial in character.
+It is dominated by New Covent Garden Market and Battersea Power Station.

-Nine Elms has residential developments along the riverside, including Chelsea Bridge Wharf and Embassy Gardens, and also three large council estates: Carey Gardens, the Patmore Estate and the Savona.
+Nine Elms has residential developments along the riverside, including Chelsea Bridge Wharf and Embassy Gardens, and also two large council estates: Carey Gardens and the Savona.

 History

-Nine Elms Lane was named around the year 1645, from a row of elm trees bordering the road, though a path probably existed between York House and Vauxhall from the 1200s.
+Nine Elms Lane was named around 1645, after a row of elm trees bordering the road, though a path probably existed between York House and Vauxhall from the 1200s.
 In 1838, at the time of construction of the London and Southampton Railway, the area was described as "a low swampy district occasionally overflowed by the River Thames [whose] osier beds, pollards and windmille and the river give it a Dutch effect".

 Nine Elms railway station opened on 21 May 1838 as the first London terminus of the London & South Western Railway, (LSWR) which that day changed its name from the London & Southampton Railway.
 The neo-classical building was designed by William Tite.
 The station was connected to points between Vauxhall and London Bridge by Thames steam boats.
 It closed in 1848 when the railway was extended via the Nine Elms to Waterloo Viaduct to a new terminus at Waterloo (then called Waterloo Bridge).
 The redundant station and the adjacent area, to the north of the new main line, became the LSWR's carriage and wagon works and main locomotive works until their relocation to Eastleigh in 1909.
 The company's largest locomotive depot was located on the south side of the main line.
 The buildings were damaged by bombs in World War II, and closed in 1967.
 They were demolished in 1968 and replaced by the flower section of the New Covent Garden Market.

 Gasworks were established in 1853, close to the existing waterworks of the Southwark and Vauxhall Waterworks Company.
-Later Battersea Power Station was built on the site.
+Battersea Power Station was later built on the site.

 Vauxhall Motors was formed in 1857 by Scottish engineer Alexander Wilson at Nine Elms, originally as Alex Wilson and Company, before moving to Luton in 1907.
-There was a plaque commemorating the site of the original factory at the Sainsbury's Nine Elms petrol station on Wandsworth Road which has now been demolished and replaced with a new Sainsbury's superstore and high rise apartments as part of the current Nine Elms regeneration.
+There was a plaque commemorating the site of the original factory at the Sainsbury's Nine Elms petrol station on Wandsworth Road which has now been demolished and replaced with a new Sainsbury's superstore and high-rise apartments as part of the current Nine Elms regeneration.

-From the 2010s, the area has been redeveloped with new residential and commercial developments - including the new United States Embassy.
-In 2021, an extension of the Northern line at Battersea Power Station serves the area at a Tube station at Nine Elms.